-The event is unique in that only women who were assigned female at birth are welcome to attend.
-Women build all of the stages, run the lighting and sound systems, provide electrician, security, and medical services.
-They facilitate workshops covering various topics of interest to the attendees.
-Hundreds of women spend upwards of a month out on the land building the festival from the ground up because every year the festival is torn down, leaving the land as close to how it was found as possible.
+The event is unique in that women built all of the stages, ran the lighting and sound systems, provided electricians, security, and medical services.
+They facilitated workshops covering various topics of interest to the attendees.
+Hundreds of women spent upwards of a month out on the land building the festival from the ground up because every year the festival was torn down, leaving the land as close to how it was found as possible.
 You can read more about this unique festival here Michigan Womyn’s Festival

 Love brought Karen to Toronto where she continued to work as an independent engineer/ producer.
 During her time in Toronto, she developed courses in Audio Engineering for the Learning Annex and Centennial College.
 She also was hired to teach at Toronto’s Harris Institute for the Arts which Karen says “was a big highlight in my life, getting to teach at such a great school.”
 “I learned how to be a teacher at Harris.
 I realized I was good at it and the students really liked me.
 I spent four years teaching there”.

 The desire for a warmer climate would bring Karen to Wilmington, North Carolina, where she is now based.
 In Wilmington, she owns her own professional home recording/mixing studio.
 She also runs her own audio courses, which take place in the Fall, Winter, and Spring.
 There are five courses offered, including, Intro to Audio Engineering, Learning Pro Tools, and the “hands-on” only Advanced Course.
 You can check out her courses here mixmama.com.